 Video visits are available for a wide range of health issues and provide a convenient option to receive high-quality care face-to-face for cold, flu, and many other winter concerns and symptoms.

-Video appointments can be joined from a smartphone or tablet, or through a laptop.
+Video appointments can be joined from a smartphone or tablet, or through a desktop or laptop computer.
 During a video visit at Kaiser Permanente, the physician has full access to a patient’s electronic health record and can prescribe medication and order lab work and diagnostic tests.
-Physicians can also direct patients to additional care as needed, including in-person visits, as well as follow up digitally by video, phone, or secure message depending on treatment needs and member preferences.
+Physicians can also direct patients to additional care as needed, including in-person visits, as well as follow up by video, phone, or secure message depending on treatment needs and member preferences.

 “Our patients benefit from years of leadership and investment in video visits,” said Dr. Patrawala.
 “Video visits offer so many advantages by streamlining the interaction between patient and physician — no parking, no check-in, full history, the ability to immediately order needed tests, and more — while still preserving a face-to-face, human connection.”

 Dr. Patrawala offers several suggestions for making the most of your video visit:

 For more information or to book a video visit, Kaiser Permanente members can visit kp.org/getcare.